Last Update: September 11, 2023

 The Sole F63 Treadmill is a folding treadmill with a maximized build and features for its price range.

 The F63 has an abundance of storage.
-To make up for its lack of onscreen entertainment, the treadmill comes with two device racks for convenient entertainment or training streamed from your phone or tablet.
-There are two cup holders to keep all of your most urgent belongings nearby.
-A crossbar reinforces the two uprights and is covered by a large storage tray, so you have even more room!
+The treadmill has two device racks for convenient entertainment or training streamed from your phone or tablet to compensate for its lack of onscreen entertainment.
+There are two cup holders to keep all your most urgent belongings nearby.
+A crossbar reinforces the two uprights and holds a large storage tray.
 If you plan on using the Sole F63 for long durations, you can bring everything you need with you!

 The Sole F63 is a great treadmill.
 Sole surely thinks so, too.
 It offers a lifetime warranty on the frame and motor.
 The Sole F63 folds, supports running, and is very quiet.
 Overall, it packs a lot of value into a decent price.